damiensolo/linarc-vue-ds/docs/figma/troubleshooting.md

 # Figma Plugin Troubleshooting

+Common issues with the Figma plugin and how to fix them.

 ## "Failed to fetch" Error

 ### Common Causes

 1. **Sync server not running**

    - **Fix**: Start the sync server:
      ```bash
      pnpm --filter design-system dev:sync-server